 Shells in Series

 So what if we have limitations of the shell diameter or in the tube length?
-This means that we are having limitations of the heat transfer area per shell.
+This means that we are having limitations on the heat transfer area per shell.
 So we shall add another shell in series to extend the heat transfer area.

 Also we can use more than one shell in series to avoid issues related to temperature cross.
 Temperature cross in heat exchangers occurs when the temperature of the cold fluid exceeds the temperature of the hot fluid at some point in the exchanger profile.
 This can be shown in the below photo.